weesvisje/docs/docs/csharp/tutorial/xamarin/1-setup.md

 :::info
 Xamarin.iOS is currently supported on physical devices, however the iOS simulator is not supported yet.
-Xamarin.Android is support is coming soon.
+Xamarin.
+Android is support is coming soon.
 :::

 The following guide will show you how to build a task list application using Xamarin.